Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{aintaining} system frequency within acceptable limits is critical for the secure operation of a power grid.
-In the event of a generation outage, the subsequent frequency drop is contained by certain ancillary services: system inertia, load damping and Frequency Response (FR).
+In the event of a generation outage, the subsequent frequency drop is contained by certain ancillary services: system inertia, load damping and Primary Frequency Response (PFR).
 While these ancillary services were widely available in grids dominated by thermal generators as a by-product of energy, the increasing penetration of non-synchronous Renewable Energy Sources (RES) has greatly reduced the level of system inertia, therefore increasing the risk of violating frequency stability.

 Frequency stability is studied through comprehensive dynamic simulations of the power system, while closed-form stability conditions (which can be used by system operators to procure ancillary services) have been deduced in the literature from the swing equation \cite{KundurBook}.
-The swing equation is a simplification of the actual frequency dynamics in a power grid, which considers a single-bus representation assuming that all of the system's generators move coherently as a single lumped mass (Center Of Inertia concept) and load damping is modelled as a single constant.
+The swing equation is a simplification of the actual frequency dynamics in a power grid, which considers a single-bus representation assuming that all of the system's generators move coherently as a single lumped mass (Centre Of Inertia concept) and load damping is modelled as a single constant.
 While the uniform frequency model has provided a precise representation of frequency dynamics in systems dominated by thermal units, recent studies have shown that the Centre Of Inertia (COI) representation can be inaccurate in modern grids, in which RES are typically located in remote areas far from load centres, creating a non-uniform distribution of inertia.
-This non-uniform inertia distribution causes distinct regional frequencies as can be observed in Fig.~\ref{2_area_Simulation}, obtained from the dynamic simulation of a two-region system where a generation outage occurs in region~2.
+These spatial gradients for inertia cause distinct regional frequencies.